SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/analytics.md

 The Analytics framework always links against [AdSupport](https://developer.apple.com/documentation/adsupport) but the [IDFA](https://developer.apple.com/documentation/adsupport/asidentifiermanager/advertisingidentifier) is never used or shared by the Analytics framework.

 > Important: SRG SSR apps must not implement [App Tracking Transparency](https://developer.apple.com/documentation/apptrackingtransparency).
-This ensures that the IDFA can never be obtained.
+This ensures that the IDFA can never be read unintentionally.

 ### App Privacy details

 When submitting an app to the App Store you must provide [App Privacy details](https://developer.apple.com/app-store/app-privacy-details/).
-The Analytics framework collects Identifiers (User ID) and usage data (Product Interaction) not linked to a user.
+The Analytics framework collects Identifiers (User ID) and usage data (Product Interaction) but never linked to a user.

 ### Validation